Last updated: March 2026

 3. Generating responses: When you ask it something, it predicts the most helpful response based on those patterns

-Important: AI doesn't "know" things the way you do.
-It's incredibly good at predicting useful text, but it can also predict text that sounds right but is factually wrong.
-This is called a "hallucination" — when AI confidently makes something up.
-For more on this, check out our AI glossary.
+Important: AI doesn’t “know” things the way you do.
+It’s incredibly good at predicting useful text, but it can also predict text that sounds right but is factually wrong.
+This is called a “hallucination” — when AI confidently makes something up.

 Rule of thumb: Use AI as a starting point, not a source of truth.
 Always verify important facts.